ravenc/getting-and-cleaning-data-course-project/CodeBook.md

 66 features were extracted, out of a total of 561.

-STEP 3.
-"Uses descriptive activity names to name the activities in the data set" Activity names from "activity_labels.txt" file were assigned using gsub() function.
+## STEP 3.
+"Uses descriptive activity names to name the activities in the data set"
+Activity names from "activity_labels.txt" file were assigned using gsub() function.

-==STEP 4.
-"Appropriately labels the data set with descriptive variable names" The following naming convention was followed:
+## STEP 4.
+"Appropriately labels the data set with descriptive variable names"
+The following naming convention was followed:
 1. The variable names are descriptive, full words, not abbreviations (as per week 4 lecture, also CTAs' reccommendations in the class discussion forum: https://class.coursera.org/getdata-008/forum/thread?thread_id=131);
 1. CamelCase (my prefered way for easier readability);